QB64-Phoenix-Edition/InForm-PE/docs/HMap.md

 # HMap Library

-The `HMap` library provides a generic hash map for QB64-PE.
+The `HMap` library provides a generic hash map implementation.
 It allows you to store and retrieve values of different data types using string keys.
 The hash map automatically resizes itself as needed.

 ## Usage